nazeerhere/Deft-weather-app/README.md

 https://developer.accuweather.com

-**Installation & Setup**
+**Getting Started**

 To get this app up and running two repos will be needed.
 This repo is the backend, the frontend is the second part here: https://github.com/nazeerhere/weather-app-frontend.git

-*Installation*
+*Installation & Setup*
 - All these commands will be run from the terminal

-1. copy the link from the green "Code" button above the readme on Github.
+1. Copy the link from the green "Code" button above the readme on Github.
 2. Inside your desired folder use the link you've copied to run the command `git clone {paste url here}`
 3. `cd` into the folder, and run the command `npx nodemon index.js`
 4. Head back to the frontend here: https://github.com/nazeerhere/weather-app-frontend.git